Heathenry (new religious movement): Gods and spirits

 Heathen deities are not seen as perfect, omnipotent, or omnipresent, and are instead viewed as having their own strengths and weaknesses.
 Many practitioners believe that these deities will one day die, as did, for instance, the god Baldr in Norse mythology.
 Heathens view their connection with their deities not as being that of a master and servant but rather as an interdependent relationship akin to that of a family.
-For them, these deities serve as both examples and role models whose behavior is to be imitated.
-Many practitioners believe that they can communicate with these deities, as well as negotiate, bargain, and argue with them, and hope that through venerating them, practitioners will gain wisdom, understanding, power, or visionary insights.
-In Heathen ritual practices, the deities are typically represented as godpoles - wooden shafts with anthropomorphic faces carved into them, as were used prior to Christianisation, although in other instances resin statues of the divinities are sometimes used.
+For them, these deities serve as role models whose behavior is to be imitated.
+Many practitioners believe that they can communicate with these deities, as well as negotiate, bargain, and argue with them; they hope that through venerating them, practitioners will gain wisdom, understanding, power, or visionary insights.
+In Heathen ritual, deities are typically represented as godpoles - wooden shafts with anthropomorphic faces carved into them, as were used prior to Christianization, although in other instances resin statues of the divinities are sometimes used.

-Many practitioners combine their polytheistic world-view with a pantheistic conception of the natural world as being sacred and imbued with a divine energy force permeating all life.
-Heathenry is animistic, with practitioners believing in nonhuman spirit persons commonly known as "wights" (vættir) that inhabit the world, each of whom is believed to have its own personality.
+Many Heathens combine their polytheistic world-view with a pantheistic conception of the natural world as being sacred and imbued with a divine energy force permeating all life.
+Many Heathens also believe in and respect ancestral spirits, with ancestral veneration representing an important part of their religious practice.
+For Heathens, relationships with the ancestors are seen as grounding their own sense of identity and giving them strength from the past.

+Heathenry is animistic, with practitioners believing in nonhuman spirit persons commonly known as "wights" (vættir) that inhabit the world, each having its own personality.
 Some of these are known as "land spirits" (landvættir) and inhabit different aspects of the landscape, living alongside humans, whom they can both help and hinder.
-Others are deemed to be household deities and live within the home, where they can be propitiated with offerings of food.
+Others are household deities and can be propitiated with offerings of food.
 Some Heathens interact with these entities and provide offerings to them more often than they do with the gods and goddesses.
 Wights are often identified with various creatures from northwestern European folklore such as elves, dwarves, gnomes, and trolls.
 Some of these entities—such as the Jötunn of Norse mythology—are deemed to be baleful spirits; within the community it is often deemed taboo to provide offerings to them, however some practitioners still do so.
-Many Heathens also believe in and respect ancestral spirits, with ancestral veneration representing an important part of their religious practice.
-For Heathens, relationships with the ancestors are seen as grounding their own sense of identity and giving them strength from the past.